Ergonomic Works

 Preparation Steps

-* Clean Up Your Workspace: Remove any clutter that might obstruct the view of your equipment or posture.
+* Clean Up Your Workspace: Remove any clutter that might obstruct the view of your equipment or posture to prepare for an effective ergonomic assessment.

-* Wear Typical Work Attire: Dress in clothes you would normally wear while working to ensure your posture isn't artificially altered.
+* Wear Typical Work Attire: Dress in clothes you would normally wear while working to ensure your posture isn't artificially altered during your remote ergonomic evaluation.

 * Sit Naturally: Position yourself at your workstation as you typically would when working.
-Don't try to "fix" your posture or sit differently than usual.
-The goal is to capture your actual working posture.
+Don't try to 'fix' your posture or sit differently than usual, as the goal is to capture your actual working posture for a thorough workstation evaluation.

 Photo Angles and Instructions

-For each photo, ensure your entire body (from head to toe) and the full workstation are visible.
-If possible, have someone else take the photos for you.
-If not, use a tripod and a timer.
+For each photo, ensure your entire body (from head to toe) and the full workstation are visible, as this is crucial for a thorough ergonomic assessment.
+If possible, have someone else take the photos for you to facilitate a more accurate remote ergonomic evaluation.
+If not, use a tripod and a timer to capture the best workstation evaluation.

 1. Full Body Front View

-* Setup: Position the camera directly in front of you, about 6-10 feet away, ensuring you and your entire workstation are in the frame.
+* Setup: Position the camera directly in front of you, about 6-10 feet away, ensuring you and your entire workstation are in the frame for an effective remote ergonomic evaluation.

 * What to Show: